mschneiderwng/rift/README.md

 __Warning: This tool is not production ready!__

-I wanted a zfs replication tool which comprises many dedicate very small programs which do just as much as neccessary.
+I wanted a zfs replication tool which consists of many dedicate very small programs which do just as much as necessary with very few permissions.
+Especially, a compromised host should not be able to destroy backups on a remote.

 # Interface